jagregory/abrash-zen-of-asm/src/chapter-07.md

 Code  ends
 ```

-You know and I know that DS can be used to address `ByteVar` in the above code, since the first thing the code does is set DS equal to CS, thereby loading DS to point to the segment `Code`.
-Unfortunately, the assembler does *not* know that — the `assume` directive told it only that CS points to `Code`, and `assume` is all the assembler has to go by.
-Given this correct but not complete information, the assembler concludes that `ByteVar` must be addressed via CS and inserts a `cs:` segment override prefix, so the `inc` instruction assembles as if `inc cs:[ByteVar]` had been used.
+You know and I know that DS can be used to address `ByteVar`{.nasm} in the above code, since the first thing the code does is set DS equal to CS, thereby loading DS to point to the segment `Code`{.nasm}.
+Unfortunately, the assembler does *not* know that — the `assume`{.nasm} directive told it only that CS points to `Code`{.nasm}, and `assume`{.nasm} is all the assembler has to go by.
+Given this correct but not complete information, the assembler concludes that `ByteVar`{.nasm} must be addressed via CS and inserts a `cs:`{.nasm} segment override prefix, so the `inc`{.nasm} instruction assembles as if `inc cs:[ByteVar]`{.nasm} had been used.

 The result is a wasted byte and several wasted cycles.
 Worse yet, you have no idea that the segment override prefix has been inserted unless you either generate and examine a listing file or view the assembled code as it runs in a debugger.
 The assembler is just trying to help by taking some of the burden of segment selection away from you, but the outcome is all too often code that's invisibly bloated with segment override prefixes.

-The solution is simple. *Keep the assembler's segment assumptions correct at all times by religiously using the``assume``directive every time you load a segment.* The above example would have assembled correctly — without a segment override prefix — if only we had inserted the line:
+The solution is simple. *Keep the assembler's segment assumptions correct at all times by religiously using the `assume`{.nasm} directive every time you load a segment.* The above example would have assembled correctly — without a segment override prefix — if only we had inserted the line:

 ```nasm
 assume  ds:Code
 ```

-before we had attempted to access `ByteVar`.
+before we had attempted to access `ByteVar`{.nasm}.

 ## Offset Handling